God’s Ultimate Will

 This article, adapted from a World War II sermon by English theologian Leslie Weatherhead, explores several aspects of God’s will, and how in all things God’s ultimate will shall be accomplished.

-There is a sentence at the end of the book of Job which summarizes the message of this section: “I know that thou canst do all things, and that no purpose of thine can be restrained” – or, as Moffatt translates it, “Nothing is too hard for thee.”
+There is a sentence at the end of the book of Job which summarizes the message of this article: “I know that thou canst do all things, and that no purpose of thine can be restrained” – or, as Moffatt translates it, “Nothing is too hard for thee.”

 We have spoken of the intentional will of God – that is, God’s original plan for the well-being of his children, an intention spoiled by man’s folly and sin.
 We have spoken of God’s circumstantial will, his will within the circumstances set up by man’s evil.
 I want to write here of God’s ultimate will, the goal which I believe he reaches, in spite of all man may do, but even using man’s evil to further his own plan.